Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: BP Decoding as Energy Minimization

-\subsection{MBP Decoding as an RNN}
+\subsection{MBP decoding as an RNN}

 It was known that a BP decoding process can be modeled as an RNN \cite{Nac+18,LP19}.
-Similarly we can derive an RNN from Algorithm~\ref{alg:LLR-BP4} (with $\beta=0$ for simplicity).
-The RNN usually represent the BP with a parallel schedule.
-In the Tanner graph corresponding to the $M\times N$ check matrix $S$, two types of messages are iteratively updated: variable-to-check and check-to-variable messages.
-Hence, there will be two hidden neuron layers computing messages $\Delta_{m\to n}$ or $\lambda_{S_{mn}}(\Gamma_{n\to m})$ per edge alternatively in each layer, and there are $N$ input neurons $\{\Lambda_n\}_{n=1}^N$ and $N$ output neurons $\{\Gamma_n\}_{n=1}^N$.
+Similarly we can derive an RNN from Algorithm~\ref{alg:LLR-BP4}.
+The RNN usually represents the BP with a parallel schedule.
+In the Tanner graph induced by the ${M\times N}$ check matrix $S$, two types of messages are iteratively updated: variable-to-check and check-to-variable messages.
+Hence, there will be two hidden neuron layers computing messages $\Delta_{m\to n}$ or $\lambda_{S_{mn}}(\Gamma_{n\to m})$ per edge alternatively in each layer, and there are $N$ input neurons $\{\Lambda_n\}_{n=1}^N$ and $N$ output neurons $\{\Gamma_n\}_{n=1}^N$. ($z_m$ can be considered embedded in $\Delta_{m\to n}$ or separated as an additional input neuron.)
 An estimated error $\hat E$ will be inferred from $\{\Gamma_n\}_{n=1}^N$.
-The RNN will iterate until a valid $\hat E$ with syndrome $z$ is found or a maximum number of iterations $T_{\max}$ is reached.
+The RNN will iterate until a valid $\hat E$ matching syndrome $z$ is found or a maximum number of iterations $T_{\max}$ is reached.

 Figure~\ref{fig:S2x3_RNN_a} illustrates the RNN derived from the BP on the Tanner graph in Fig.~\ref{fig:S2x3}.
-The neurons denoted by $\Gamma_{n\to m}$ will compute messages $\lambda_{S_{mn}} (\Gamma_{n\to m})$ but this is not explicitly shown.
-Note that there are additional edges (dotted curves) from $\Delta_{m\to n}$ to $\lambda_{S_{mn}}(\Gamma_{n\to m})$, which are not considered in the previous BP methods \cite{MMM04,PC08,PK19,RWBC20,KL20}, nor in the neural networks of the neural BP \cite{Nac+18,LP19}.
+A neuron denoted by $\Gamma_{n\to m}$ computes $\lambda_{S_{mn}} (\Gamma_{n\to m})$ although the symbol $\lambda_{S_{mn}}$ is not explicitly shown. $\Gamma_n$ is updated also by $\Lambda_n$, although not shown in the figure.
+Note that there are additional edges (dotted curves) from $\Delta_{m\to n}$ to $\Gamma_{n\to m}$, which are not considered in the previous BP methods \cite{MMM04,PC08,PK19,RWBC20,KL20,KL20b,KL21a,GGKL21}, nor in the BP-based neural networks \cite{Nac+18,LP19}.

-These edges provide a memory effect as discussed in the remark following Eq.~(\ref{eq:gamma_nm2}), which contributes to the major improvement.
-This agrees to the known result that using proper inhibition between neurons enhances a network's perception capability in Hopfield nets \cite{Hop84,HT85,HT86,BM89,MWW91}.
+These (dotted) edges appear due to the fixed inhibition and provide additional memory effects, which contribute to the major improvement.
+This agrees with the known result that using proper inhibition between neurons enhances a network's perception capability in Hopfield nets \cite{Hop84,HT85,HT86,BM89,MWW91}.

-Figure~\ref{fig:S2x3_RNN_b} shows another (equivalent) way of updating $\Gamma_{n\to m}$ by Eq.~\eqref{eq:gamma_nm}.
-If we simply consider conventional BP, then every solid edge in Fig.~\ref{fig:S2x3_RNN_a} is an excitation (with positive weight $+1$ in BP); in Fig.~\ref{fig:S2x3_RNN_b}, every dashed line is an excitation, but a solid line is an inhibition (with negative weight $-1$ in BP).
+Figure~\ref{fig:S2x3_RNN_b} shows another (equivalent) way of updating $\Gamma_{n\to m}$ by \eq{eq:gamma_nm}.
+According to the BP update rules, every solid edge in Fig.~\ref{fig:S2x3_RNN_a} is an excitation (with positive weight); in Fig.~\ref{fig:S2x3_RNN_b}, every dashed line is an excitation, but a solid line is an inhibition (with negative weight $-1$).